 I am fascinated by how dogs perceive the world.

-One of the things that dog experts and ethologists have been bringing to our human attention for a while is that dogs discriminate beautifully, but generalize poorly.
+Dog experts and ethologists have been telling us for a while that dogs discriminate beautifully, but generalize poorly.

 What this means in our training lives is that dogs notice all the little things that we, as trainers, tend to do the same every time.
-It is very hard for humans to randomize things; we fall into patterns so easily.
-Sometimes dogs’ noticing is very obvious.
+Humans fall into patterns easily and we randomize with difficulty.
+Dogs notice the patterns.
 When I teach my dog to run a few feet to go around something and return, I usually use a lamp pole or fire extinguisher.
 So when I get out one of those items, it’s obvious to her what we are going to practice.
-It is _so_ obvious in fact, that the verbal cue I am repeatedly giving as she performs the behavior is probably just so much background noise to her.
+It is _so_ obvious in fact, that uttering the verbal cue as she performs the behavior is probably just so much background noise to her.
 At the beginning stages of learning the behavior, this works to our advantage.
 I can get her to do the behavior just from context.
-But later, as we are concentrating on learning the verbal cue, it’s our job as trainers to vary everything else possible.
+But later, as we teach the verbal cue, it’s our job as trainers to vary everything else possible.